Freetz/freetz/make/README.md

     S-Lang is a powerful interpreted language that may be embedded

   * **<u>Slurm 0.3.3 (binary only)</u><a id='slurm'></a>**<br>
-    slurm - yet another network load monitor slurm started as a FreeBSD port of the Linux ppp link monitor called pppstatus by Gabriel Montenegro. features: - "realtime" traffic statistics - three graph modes: combined RX and TX and two split views - can monitor any network device
+    slurm - yet another network load monitor slurm started as a FreeBSD port of the Linux ppp link monitor called pppstatus by Gabriel Montenegro. features: - "realtime" traffic statistics - three graph modes: combined RX and TX and two split views - can monitor any network device - curses ascii graphics

   * **[smartmontools 7.0](../docs/make/smartmontools.md)<a id='smartmontools'></a>**<br>
-    smartmontools contains utility programs (smartctl, smartd) to control/monitor storage systems using the Self-Monitoring, Analysis and Reporting Technology System (S.M.A.R.T.) built into most modern
+    smartmontools contains utility programs (smartctl, smartd) to control/monitor storage systems using the Self-Monitoring, Analysis and Reporting Technology System (S.M.A.R.T.) built into most modern ATA and SCSI disks.
+It is derived from smartsuite.

   * **[smstools3 3.1.14](../docs/make/smstools3.md)<a id='smstools3'></a>**<br>
     The SMS Server Tools 3 is a SMS Gateway software which can send and receive short messages through GSM modems and mobile phones.
 This is the enhanced version 3.x maintained by Mr. Keijo "Keke" Kasvi.
+WWW: http://smstools3.kekekasvi.com
      - [Datenverzeichnis](../docs/make/smstools3.md#datenverzeichnis)
      - [Senden und Empfangen mit dem Terminal](../docs/make/smstools3.md#senden-und-empfangen-mit-dem-terminal)
      - [Weiteres](../docs/make/smstools3.md#weiteres)